Ayush979/Basic-Banking-System/README.md

  1:- Install and Open Xampp Control Panel.
  2:- Connect Apache Server and mySQL Server.
  3:- If it does not connect at first then open Task Manager and disconnect mySQL id option from there.
+ 4:- Now disconnect Apache and mySQL server and then reconnect it.
+ 5:- Now open localhost/phpmyadmin and then add the required files there.
+ 6:- Now open the Index file.
+ 7:- After the work don't forget to turn off the Apache and MySQL Servers.